SCAN (SCAN) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 SCAN Historical Price

-According to the latest data gathered on SCAN live price page, the current price of SCAN is 0USD.
+According to the latest data gathered on SCAN live price page, the current price of SCAN is 0.000082USD.
 The circulating supply of SCAN(SCAN) is

 In the past 24 hours, SCAN has shown a price movement of